 While there is no specific ‘entertainment fringe benefit’ category, a fringe benefit may arise from providing employees or their associates with benefits such as:

-If the benefits or event is infrequent and costs below $300 per person, the benefit may be considered a ‘minor benefit’ and you may be eligible for an FBT exemption.
+If the event costs less than $300 per person it may be considered a ‘minor benefit’ and be exempt from FBT.

 Any gifts provided by an employer to an employee or their associate is considered a fringe benefit.
 This includes gifts such as: